 This class takes skills learned in school, and extends them beyond the curriculum.
 Students will explore different areas across the arts, in order to apply ELA skills to other areas of interest, and to understand the deeper meaning and importance of what they learn in their everyday Language Arts class.
 Topics will include poetry, photography, creative writing, sensory writing, cooking and creating simple recipes, recipe and food writing, story writing and illustrating, writing music, investigative journalism, blogging and play writing.

 This course is designed for students interested in applying mathematical concepts of design and creation in architecture.
 As students engage in the world of architect design, they must apply mathematics to produce structures that are functional and aesthetically pleasing.
 Among these are scale drawings, proper ratios and proportions, and many geometrical ideas.
-Students will create blueprints and use various materials to build different structures, such as edifices and roads.
+Students will create blueprints and use various materials to build different structures, such as edifices and roads, dwelling unites, and bridges.

 This club will allow to students to explore and dive deeply into classic literature concepts in a small group setting that will allow for meaningful literature circle discussions.
 Students will gain insight into such things as themes, analysis of character development and evaluation of author’s choice, along with genre study.
 Students will engage in literature circles to develop critical thinking skills and strong independent and collaborative habits.
 Students will be able to evaluate the historical context of a piece and develop strong comprehension of rich texts.